Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** Not a bad a day.
 I waken up pretty early, but sleep most of the day.
 I manage to do my routine work out and that give energy and good mood for the day.
 Feeling good. :smile:

+### Day 51: June 14, 2020 (Tree traversal done)

+**Today's Progress**: I needed a bit of help but it was ok.
+The program works as expected.
+I also learned to pipe the files using bash in Ubuntu WSL2 and PowerShell on Windows to test the sample file I was given with.

+**Thoughts:** Feeling good.
+I'm getting my Pi soon! :happy:

+### Day 52: June 15, 2020 (is_bst.py)

+**Today's Progress**: Solving the second problem.
+I was asked to, given a binary tree, tell if it is a binary search tree or not.
+I think I have a good structure of the code now.
+I just got stuck in the deciding how to implement the tree class itself.

+**Thoughts:** Not a great day.
+I felt too tired and sick, but I'm getting better.
+Feeling a bit down but ok overall.

 ### Day : June , 2020 ()